Oscar-Mo/Stroke-Lesion-Segmentation/README.md

 ## Background
 Ischemic lesions in the brain arise after a blockage to the cerebral blood supply, otherwise known as a stroke [1].
 We are interested in the automatic segmentation of ischemic lesions using convolutional neural networks.
 The goal is to train a model using multimodal MRI data (DWI, ADC and FLAIR images) from the MICCAI Society.

-The identification of stroke lesions is important for accurate diagnosis of stroke in patients.
-Amongst various models, current publications cite a classification accuracy of 88.7% using logistic regression and 99.79% using neural networks.
-We intend to replicate a similar model.